sysprog21/shecc/README.md

 Code generator in `shecc` does not rely on external utilities.
 You only need ordinary C compilers such as `gcc` and `clang`.
-However, `shecc` would bootstrap itself, and Arm ISA emulation is required.
-Install QEMU for Arm user emulation on GNU/Linux:
+However, `shecc` would bootstrap itself, and Arm/RISC-V ISA emulation is required.
+Install QEMU for Arm/RISC-V user emulation on GNU/Linux:
 ```shell
 $ sudo apt-get install qemu-user
 ```